ui5-community/wdi5/docs/locators.md

 Get a "child" control from a "parent" (ancestor).

+?> the optional parameter `direct` as described [in the API](https://sapui5.hana.ondemand.com/#/api/sap.ui.test.matchers.Ancestor) is currently not possible.
+So the locator searches all parents/descendents in the hierarchy and not only the next one in the DOM Tree

 ```javascript
 it("get the child", async () => {
   const ancestorSelector = {